rextheking/askmom-recipes-sample-for-aws-strands/README.md

 - **Both S3 buckets are private.** All four `PublicAccessBlock` flags are set to `true` on each bucket.
 Web traffic reaches the web bucket only through CloudFront via Origin Access Control (OAC).
 Uploads only via short-lived pre-signed URLs issued by Lambda.
 - **HTTPS-only.** Both buckets deny non-HTTPS requests at the policy level.
 CloudFront redirects HTTP to HTTPS.
 - **No secrets in code.** The USDA key lives in SSM Parameter Store as a SecureString and is fetched at cold start.
 No keys in `.env`, no keys in the CDK code, no keys in the Lambda code.
-- **IAM is scoped.** The Lambda role can invoke only the one Haiku model ARN, read only the one SSM parameter, read/write the one DynamoDB table, and read/put on the uploads bucket.
+- **IAM is scoped.** The Lambda role can invoke only the one Haiku model ARN, read only the one SSM parameter, read/write the one DynamoDB table and read/put on the uploads bucket.
 Nothing else.
 - **CORS is open by default.** The HTTP API allows `*` so readers can clone this repo and have it work immediately.
 For a production deploy, tighten `allow_origins` in `infra/stacks/askmom_stack.py` to just your CloudFront domain.
 - **Session TTL is 24 hours.** DynamoDB deletes expired items within ~48h of the TTL time.
 No sensitive data is stored in sessions.